lseman/gitAPy/README.md

 - Create, update, and delete files in a repository
 - Download repository tarballs
 - Manage pull requests and list commits
-- Support for multiple output formats: JSON, ZIP, TAR, XML, YAML
+- Support for multiple output formats: JSON, ZIP, TAR, XML

 ## Installation
 To install GitAPy, you need Python 3.x and the following dependencies: